carshareadm/carshare/README.md

 hosted in heroku - visit it at https://obscure-waters-10676.herokuapp.com/

+Swagger API documentation available when running the ap in dev mode at http;//localhost:8000/api-docs

 Make sure that mongoDb is installed prior to running the project.

 ### see [DevRequirements](./DevRequirements.md) for a list of tools to install